 SCRIPTURE REFERENCES FOR THIS SERMON:

 8 Now before the spies went to sleep, Rahab went up to the roof.
 9 She said to the men, “I know the Lord is handing this land over to you.
 We are absolutely terrified of you, and all who live in the land are cringing before you.
 10 For we heard how the Lord dried up the water of the Red Sea before you when you left Egypt and how you annihilated the two Amorite kings, Sihon and Og, on the other side of the Jordan.
-11 When we heard the news we lost our courage and no one could even breathe for fear of you.
+11 When we heard the news, we lost our courage, and no one could even breathe for fear of you.
 For the Lord your God is God in heaven above and on earth below!
 12 So now, promise me this with an oath sworn in the Lord’s name.
 Because I have shown allegiance to you, show allegiance to my family.
-Give me a solemn pledge 13 that you will spare the lives of my father, mother, brothers, sisters, and all who belong to them, and rescue us from death.”
+Give me a solemn pledge 13 that you will spare the lives of my father, mother, brothers, sisters, and all who belong to them, and will rescue us from death.”
 14 The men said to her, “If you die, may we die too!
-If you do not report what we’ve been up to, then, when the Lord hands the land over to us, we will show unswerving allegiance to you.”
+If you do not report what we’ve been up to, then we will show unswerving allegiance to you when the Lord hands the land over to us.”